30 Day Food Waste Challenge

 It’s probably second nature at this point to toss the coffee grounds into the trash after you make your essential morning (or afternoon) coffee.
 But in the same way your coffee energizes you, your plants can actually greatly benefit from the ground up coffee beans.
 It can not only be used as a fertilizer, but also as mulch and a natural pesticide.
 Learn more about how to use coffee grounds in your garden or yard with this Common-Sense Guide to Using Coffee Grounds in the Garden.
 If you prefer tea, you can actually put tea grounds and leaves in your garden as well!
 If you don’t drink tea or coffee, you can even just pour water you think is no longer safe to drink or stashed away in bottles in your room into the soil!

-Avocados are like magic for the skin with the vitamins A, D, E, and B-6 they contain.
+Avocados are like magic for the skin with vitamins A, D, E, and B-6.
 They also tend to over ripen quite easily.
 Making skincare products out of avocado instead of tossing them in the trash is a completely natural way to make your skin glow.
 Check out this article on 6 ways you can use overripe avocado.

 Forcing yourself to use your leftovers is a fun and delicious way to ensure you aren’t feeding greenhouse gases to the atmosphere.
 You can be creative and make that broccoli lasagna potato chip casserole you’ve always dreamed of or find recipes on one of these apps made just for this very reason.